isogeo/doc-admin/Help/en/introduction/documentation.md

 * **Classify**: assigning sets of themes and keywords using a customizable thesaurus.
 Essential for cataloging, this step facilitates the subsequent data search.

 * **Associate**: associating services with the data (PDF map, interactive map, download link, website, etc.).
-This operation transforms the metadata into a veritable 'resource concentrator' and allows your users to easily access the data.
+This operation transforms the metadata into a veritable &apos;resource concentrator&apos; and allows your users to easily access the data.

 | ![Easy-to-use](/images/icone_simple_bleu_140px.png "User-friendly and easy-to-use") | ![Multi-user](/images/icone_multiuser_bleu_140px.png "Multi-account management") | ![Dashboard](/images/icone_tdb_bleu_140px.png "Dashboard") | ![INSPIRE-compatible](/images/icone_inspire_bleu_140px.png "Interoperability with standards") |
 | :--: | :-- | :--: | :--: |